30 Best Startup Accelerators 2023

 About

-Known as the world's first venture capital firm with a focus on the proptech industry, MetaProp is based in New York City.
+Known as the world’s first venture capital firm with a focus on the proptech industry, MetaProp is based in New York City.
 They have a global network of over 150 startups and investors and help their portfolio companies with resources, advice, and connections.
-They also offer an incubator program that helps startups grow their business.
+They also offer a startup incubator program that helps companies grow.
 They are also committed to the CEO Action for Diversity and Inclusion pledge to rally the business community to advance diversity and inclusion.

 Best For